SignalHillTechnologies/openai-ci-shell/README.md

  1. Obtain an OpenAI API account and key
  2. Clone or download this repo
  3. Run: pip install -r requirements.txt
+ 4. Set your environment variable OPENAI_API_KEY to your OpenAI API key
  4. python3 shell.py

 # Disclaimer